harmanT23/PhotoLair/README.md

    > -  `brew services start postgresql` to start the PostgreSQL service (stop it with `brew services stop PostgreSQL`)

 ### Getting Started
-In order to run the back-end and/or the front-end locally follow the instructions below.
+In order to run the backend and/or the frontend locally follow the instructions below.

 Begin by cloning the repository
 ```